teamradish/TRTwitchPlaysBot/Wiki/Building.md

   * [RID](https://github.com/dotnet/runtime/blob/master/src/libraries/Microsoft.NETCore.Platforms/pkg/runtime.json) = usually "win-x64" or "linux-x64".
 See link for a full list of runtime identifiers.
   * Example: `dotnet publish -c Debug -o TRBot --self-contained --runtime linux-x64`

 **Note: TRBot runs on all major desktop operating systems, but virtual controller input works only on Windows (vJoy) and GNU/Linux (uinput) since virtual controllers are platform-specific.
-The virtual controller API is abstracted into an `IVirtualController` interface, making it simple to add new implementations.
+The virtual controller API is abstracted into an `IVirtualController` interface, making it possible to add new implementations.
 Please file an issue if your platform isn't supported.**

 ## Native code
 Some virtual controllers require native code.
 These will be in the ["Native" folder of `TRBot.VirtualControllers`](../TRBot/TRBot.VirtualControllers/Native).
 Below are steps on how to compile them.
 Note that these components are pre-compiled in source and binary releases of TRBot.